How To Make Ermine Frosting: Your Complete Guide

 This buttercream has the most unique texture of my True Buttercreams; it’s creamy and buttery yet deceivingly light without any greasiness or heaviness.

-To determine the texture of a frosting I look at two things: the emulsion fat-to-water ratio and aeration.
+To determine the texture of a frosting, I look at the emulsion fat-to-water ratio and aeration.

-For this emulsion, Ermine Buttercream has an interestingly high ratio of water-based ingredients, which is the sweetened flour paste.
-Typically, there is a balance of how much you can shift this ratio.
-And because the sweetened flour paste is relatively stable on its own, we can add more, giving the final frosting a low butter amount—only 25% compared to most True Buttercreams, which have fat percentages between 35-45%.
+For this emulsion, Ermine Buttercream has an interestingly high ratio of water-based ingredients, such as sweetened flour paste.
+Typically, how much you can shift this ratio is balanced.
+And because the sweetened flour paste is relatively stable, we can add more, giving the final frosting a low butter amount—only 25% compared to most True Buttercreams, which have fat percentages between 35-45%.

 What is the taste and flavor of Ermine Buttercream?

-At around 37% sugar, this buttercream is also one of the least sweet of my True Buttercreams, making it an ideal frosting to use if you prefer lightly sweetened desserts or are trying to balance the sweetness of your dessert/cake.
+At around 27% sugar, this buttercream is also one of the least sweet of my True Buttercreams, making it an ideal frosting if you prefer lightly sweetened desserts or are trying to balance the sweetness of your dessert/cake.

 How stable is Ermine Buttercream?

 The stability of Ermine Buttercream is one of the best of all my True Buttercreams.
-This along with Italian Meringue Buttercream performed the best in my temperature and pressure studies, maintaining its shape longer than all the others.
+This and Italian Meringue Buttercream performed the best in my temperature and pressure studies, maintaining its shape longer than all the others.

 What ingredients do you need for Ermine Buttercream?